 For some perspective, the classic Elite Dart fits inside the Mega Dart.
 And because the dart is so big, the blasters and magazines are generally a bit bigger than their Elite counterparts as well.
 Mega Darts also produce a funny whistle sound when they fly through the air, which may appeal to some.

 Honestly, though, the Mega series hasn’t fully lived up to its expectations.
 The new dart is fun and cool, but in reality, it hasn’t resulted in a considerable performance boost for the blasters.
 It also doesn’t help that the blasters are bigger, which might add to the fun factor but also makes them less practical.

 But to give it a positive spin, I do like the above Mega blasters.
 They’re fun to shoot with, look fantastic, and are generally great to have as part of your Nerf blaster collection.

 There you have it, my top five Nerf Mega blasters.

-Perhaps you were expecting the 2020 Mega MotoStryke also in this list, but I’ve deliberately left that one out.
+Perhaps you were expecting the 2020 Mega MotoStryke also on this list, but I’ve deliberately left that one out.
 As good as the MotoStryke looks and performs, it has an issue with the trigger button that kind of ruins the blaster as a whole.

-You may have also noticed that I haven’t included the two sniper rifles Centurion and Sonic ICE Centurion in this list of best Mega guns.
+You may have also noticed that I haven’t included the Centurion and Sonic ICE Centurion sniper rifles in this list of best Mega guns.
 The truth is, the Centurion isn’t all that great.
 I like the looks of the Centurion, and it’s a great collector’s item, but it’s not a properly designed blaster.

 Other than that, do you agree or disagree with my top five?
 Feel free to leave a comment or send me an email with your thoughts!